Updated on: Apr 10, 2023

 12. Decide on Party Favors

 Party favors are an added detail for the event.
-While not necessary, some guests like small mementos to remember the occasion by.
-This could be small items with your wedding date on them such as coasters or keychains.
+While not necessary, some guests like small mementos to remember the occasion.
+These could be small items with your wedding date on them such as coasters or keychains.

-There is lots of planning that goes into one party.
+There is a lot of planning that goes into one party.
 No worries!
 Our specialized engagement party checklist can be altered to fit your special day.
+There are countless ideas for planning an engagement party.
 This checklist will allow you to be organized and less stressed when the day finally comes.
+Check out our planning checklists and learn how to usethem to fit your needs.
 Let us help you plan a memorable event for you and your guests!